tumblr/policy/privacy-policy.md

     information in the process of improving our processes and technology.
-    Agents with whom we share such information for these reasons are generally bound by confidentiality obligations and, unless we tell you differently, our Agents do not have any right to use Personal Information or other information we share with them beyond the scope and duration of what is necessary to assist us.
-You hereby consent to our sharing of Personal Information with our Agents.
+    Agents with whom we share such information for these reasons are generally bound by confidentiality obligations and, unless we tell you differently, our Agents do not have any right to use information we share with them beyond the scope and duration of what is necessary to assist us.
+You hereby consent to our sharing of your information with our Agents.

   Information Shared with Third Parties:

   "If we share information with business partners, it would be aggregate information."

-    We may share or disclose non-private information, Aggregate Information, or other non-Personal Information with people and entities that we do business with.
+    We may share or disclose non-private information, information that is aggregated with information relating to other Service user that does not personally identify you, or other non-personally identifiable Information with people and entities that we do business with.

   Information Disclosed Pursuant to Business Transfers:

-  "If we sell ThinkUp or its assets, your private information would come along in the sale."
+  "If we sell ThinkUp or its assets, all of your private information would come along in the sale."

     In some cases, we may choose to buy or sell business assets.
 In these transactions, user information is typically one of the transferred